The CAT board is comprised by:

 The CATs are more than a running group, they are a community.
 Along with being a community, the CATs offer many ways for people to get involved in trail running, whether it is through training program, summer series, or runs posted on the group pages.
 Trail running is much more fun with others, and there are no shortage of opportunities.

 I’ve been running trails in Virginia since 2001, and ultras since 2004.
-Even though I run as many road races as trails these days, I still love trail running and the community, and would like the chance to give back.1.
-I’ve been running trails in Virginia since 2001, and ultras since 2004.
-Even though I run as many road races as trails these days, I still love trail running and the community, and would like the chance to give back.
+Even though I run as many road races as trails these days, I still love trail running and the community, and like the chance to give back.
+When not running, I might be skiing, or checking for new wildlife photos on my trail cam at my home in Wintergreen.

 If you have concerns, questions or comments you may reach us at board[at]cvilleareatrailrunners.org